Salafi jihadist militant groups in the Gaza Strip: Jund Allah

-Jund Allah was reportedly the first ever Salafi jihadist group to carry out an attack in the Gaza Strip, in 2001, though the exact date and target of this attack is unknown.
+Jund Allah (جندالله) was reportedly the first ever Salafi jihadist group to carry out an attack in the Gaza Strip, in 2001, though the exact date and target of this attack is unknown.
 It later carried out attacks with Suyuf al-Haq and other groups in the turmoil that followed the 2006 elections.'

 Alleged Salafi jihadist groups

 Popular Forces

-The Popular Forces, also known as the Anti-Terror Service, is an anti-Hamas Palestinian armed group in the Gaza Strip led by Yasser Abu Shabab.
+The Popular Forces, also known as the Anti-Terror Service, is an anti-Hamas Palestinian armed group in the Gaza Strip formerly led by Yasser Abu Shabab.
 It is Israeli-backed and allegedly linked to IS.

 The group, which has been described as a gang or militia, is made up of approximately 300 men who operate in eastern Rafah.
 Israeli support for the Popular Forces was only revealed in June 2025, but the group has been active since the beginning of the Rafah offensive in May 2024.
 Israeli officials acknowledged sending weapons to the Popular Forces, as part of a program of arming and supporting anti-Hamas elements and clans in the Gaza Strip.

 During the ongoing Gaza war, Abu Shabab has claimed that the Popular Forces has cleared Hamas forces out of eastern Rafah.
 The group stated that it protects civilians from “the terror" of the "Hamas government” and from “aid thieves".
 The group has looted humanitarian aid entering the Gaza Strip.

 The Times of Israel reported that before the Gaza war, the group was known for smuggling weapons to IS and other militant groups during the Sinai insurgency.
 Middle East Eye reported that "key figures" in the Popular Forces have links to IS; one commander, Ghassan al-Dahini, was formerly an official in Jaysh al-Islam (which had declared allegiance to IS in 2015), and another commander, Issam al-Nabahin, was a member of Wilayah Sinai in the mid-2010s.
 Abu Shabab has denied the allegations, labelling them as propaganda.

 Palestine District

 On 29 August 2025, the IDF stated that an airstrike conducted several days earlier in Bureij had targeted and killed Muhammad Abd Al-Aziz Abu Zubaida.
-According to the IDF report, Abu Zubaida was the leader of an Islamic State branch called the Palestine District, said to be active in Gaza Strip, the West Bank, and the Sinai peninsula.
+According to the IDF report, Abu Zubaida was the leader of an Islamic State branch called the Palestine District, said to be active in Gaza Strip, the West Bank, and the Sinai Peninsula.
 The report also claimed that Palestine District operatives had been involved in fighting Israeli troops during the Gaza war.

-Major General Mohamed Abdel Wahid, former deputy head of Egypt's General Intelligence Service, alleged in response that there is no Islamic State presence in the Gaza Strip besides lone wolves, and that the Israeli claims are propaganda aiming to link Hamas to Islamic State.
+Major General Mohamed Abdel Wahid, former deputy head of Egypt's General Intelligence Service, said in response that there is no Islamic State presence in the Gaza Strip besides lone wolves, and that the Israeli claims are propaganda aiming to link Hamas to Islamic State.
+He also stated that the allegations of a current IS presence in Gaza were not based on any facts on the ground and lacked independent and reliable evidence.